 Shops, restaurants, bars, cinemas, schools and nurseries, sporting and other events, communal parts of residential buildings.
 The list is almost endless but the point is that if a person or organisation invites another person onto his land or to his event then he owes that other person a duty to take reasonable steps to prevent him suffering injury.
 This is not an absolute duty and no-one is liable for a pure accident or another person’s misadventure.

-Below are slip and trip claims Osbornes have won in this area:
+Below are personal injury claims Osbornes have won in this area: